lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 pursuit of light becomes the fear of shadow.

 Or also perhaps this: the mind-trap of performance—"I must achieve in order to be worthy" or "The American Dream."
-These beliefs link value to doing, rather than being.
+These beliefs link value to doing or owning, rather than being.
 If someone struggles financially, they are told it is because they didn’t work hard enough.
 Even success does not free the self, because the bar is always raised.
 This karmic loop has no resting place; it keeps the heart running, never arriving.
 The belief is self-reinforcing: success validates the system, and failure is blamed on the individual rather than any flaws in the system itself.
 In the end, even love must be earned, never simply given.